leegee/lsys-gui/README.md

 ## Setup

     yarn
     yarn start
     # yarn dev

 ![Screenshot](readme.png?raw=true "Screenshot")

 ## Sound

-This module does not include an interface to 3d visualisation, nor real-time MIDI output, but does include 2d visualisation and MIDI file output.
+This module does not include an interface to 3d visualisation, nor real-time MIDI output, but does include 2d visualisation and MIDI file output/playback.

 ## Sample Input